India-Trinidad and Tobago Bilateral Relations

 Economic & Commercial visits

-21. NPCI International Payments Limited (NIPL) of India exchanged an Agreement with the Ministry of Digital Transformation of Trinidad & Tobago on September 26, 2024 for developing a real-time and efficient Payments Platform similar to India’s flagship Unified Payments Interface (UPI).
+21. Adoption of UPI in T&T: NPCI International Payments Limited (NIPL) of India exchanged an Agreement with the Ministry of Digital Transformation of Trinidad & Tobago on 26 September 2024 for developing a real-time and efficient Payments Platform similar to India’s flagship Unified Payments Interface (UPI).
 Trinidad & Tobago is the first country in the Caribbean region to adopt the UPI platform.
-The event at the MDT in Port of Spain was graced by Dr Alvin Hilaire, Governor of the Central Bank of Trinidad & Tobago.

 People-to-People Relations

-26. A series of ICCR-sponsored cultural troupes have visited T&T in recent times giving performances across the country and have received enthusiastic response among the diaspora community.
-This includes a 9-member Bhojpuri folk dance troupe led by Shri Bhola Pandey in April 2024, 8-member Kathak dance troupe led by Dr. Samikhsa Sharma in Jan 2025 and a 10-member Rajasthani folk dance troupe led by Smt Rajkumari Pawar in March 2025.
-Another Bhojpuri folk dance troupe is scheduled to visit T&T on the occasion of Indian Arrival Day later this month.
+25. A series of ICCR-sponsored cultural troupes have visited T&T in recent times giving performances across the country and have received enthusiastic response among the diaspora community.
+This includes a 9-member Bhojpuri folk dance troupe led by Shri Bhola Pandey in April 2024, 8-member Kathak dance troupe led by Dr. Samikhsa Sharma in Jan 2025, a 10-member Rajasthani folk dance troupe led by Smt Rajkumari Pawar in March 2025 and a 10-member Bhojpuri folk dance troupe led by Dr Shailesh Srivastava in May 2025.

-27. Yoga has gained immense popularity in the country over the years.
+26. Yoga has gained immense popularity in the country over the years.
 The International Yoga Day (IDY) is celebrated on a large scale with participation of hundreds of Yoga enthusiasts from cross-sections of the society.
-The 10th IDY was celebrated with great enthusiasm and wide participation at historic Queen’s Park Savannah ground on June 19, 2024 with the then FM Dr Amery Browne as the Chief Guest.
-Other important events, including ITEC Day, Ayurveda Day, World Hindi Day, Diwali and Holi celebrations, etc, are organized regularly with robust participation.
+The 11th IDY was celebrated with great enthusiasm and wide participation at historic Queen’s Park Savannah ground on 21 June 2025.
+Other important events, including ITEC Day, Ayurveda Day, World Hindi Day, Diwali and Holi celebrations, etc, are organized regularly with robust particpation.

-28. Two senior journalists from T&T attended familiarization trip organized by XPD Division of MEA in February 2024.
-Ms. Leslie Ann Wills-Caton, General Manager, Film/Film Commissioner, Trinidad & Tobago Trade Investment and Promotion Agency, participated in the first World Audio Visual and Entertainment Summit (WAVES) 2025 held in Mumbai from May 1 - 4, 2025.
+27. Two senior journalists from T&T attended familiarization trip organized by XPD Division of MEA in February 2024.
+Another two senior Content Creators are currently (6-16 Aug 2025) on a visit to India under a similar proramme of XPD Division.
+Ms. Leslie Ann Wills-Caton, General Manager, Film/Film Commissioner, Trinidad & Tobago Trade Investment and Promotion Agency, participated in the first World Audio Visual and Entertainment Summit (WAVES) 2025 held in Mumbai from 1-4 May 2025.

 Promotion of Hindi

-29. The prominent presence of Hindi in the local media space (Radio and TV) has added to the interest for Hindi in T&T. There is a marked growth in the desire among local population cutting across gender, age and ethnicity to learn Hindi.
+28. The prominent presence of Hindi in the local media space (Radio and TV) has added to the interest for Hindi in T&T. There is a marked growth in the desire among local population cutting across gender, age and ethnicity to learn Hindi.
 The Mission, in keeping up with this, organizes Hindi classes in across the country; distributes books and teaching material; cooperates with various cultural bodies through grants and dissemination of Hindi reading materials and software; and collaborates with local Hindi teaching institutions.
 At present, 8 local Hindi teachers are conducting classes in various places in Trinidad.
 A total of 270 students attended Hindi and Sanskrit classes during 2023-24 academic session and 297 in 2024-25.
-In 2023, four students from T&T availed scholarship to pursue a one-year certificate course at Kendriya Hindi Sansthan, Agra.

 Community

-34. Indian Community: The Non-Resident Indian Community in Trinidad and Tobago constitutes about 600 persons engaged in business, medicine, teaching and other professions.
-The Mission is in contact with the Indian Diaspora (about 42% of the total population of T&T) and has been actively promoting various schemes of the Government of India meant for them such as OCI scheme, KIP, Pravasi Bharatiya Samman Award (PBSA), etc. The Mission provides regular and prompt consular services to the community.
+33. Indian Community: The Non-Resident Indian Community in Trinidad and Tobago constitutes about a thousand persons engaged in business, medicine, teaching and other professions.
+The Mission is in contact with the Indian Diaspora and has been actively promoting various schemes of the Government of India meant for them such as OCI scheme, KIP, Pravasi Bharatiya Samman Award (PBSA), etc. The Mission provides regular and prompt consular services to the community.

 Annexure I